seralexeev/xrabbit.dev/README.md

   - 123-1.jpg
 ```

-Today I picked up a package from the US which contained a [ZED 2i stereo camera](https://www.stereolabs.com/en-au/store/products/zed-2i).
-It looks really awesome.
-My version has a focal length of 2.1mm, I thought this would be a bit better for indoor use than 4mm.
+Picked up a package from the US today with the [ZED 2i stereo camera](https://www.stereolabs.com/en-au/store/products/zed-2i).
+It looks awesome, really.
+My version has a 2.1mm focal length.
+I figured that’d work a bit better indoors than 4mm.
 Some interesting features:

--   The SDK does not work in Parallels because it is built only for x86 and does not work on Windows ARM
+-   The SDK doesn’t work in Parallels because it’s only built for x86 and doesn’t work on Windows ARM
--   The SDK needs to be downloaded from the website and it is not in the Python repositories which is not very convenient.
-To run a simple image capture you also need to work a bit but the good thing is they already have a ready-made Docker image for l4t and Jetpack
+-   You have to download the SDK from the website, it’s not in the Python repos which is kind of annoying.
+Even to just run a simple image capture you’ll have to mess around a bit but on the bright side there’s already a prebuilt docker image for l4t and jetpack
--   It refused to work with any USB cables except the original one and this is really annoying because you debug the software part and only later start thinking about USB cables
+-   It refused to work with any USB cables except the original one.
+That’s just plain annoying because you end up debugging the software and only later realize it’s actually the stupid USB cable
--   I can't say I'm happy with the quality but it has a lot of other advantages, it has IMU, fusion and several other sensors built in and it's pretty easy to work with them
+-   I wouldn’t say I’m super impressed with the image quality but it’s got loads of other benefits.
+It’s got IMU and fusion and a bunch of other sensors built in and it’s pretty easy to use them
--   In the end after sitting for 4 hours I got it working and streamed the image and sensor telemetry via nats to the browser
+-   In the end after about 4 hours I got it running and streamed video and sensor telemetry through nats to the browser

 ---